mikejoh/gk/CCA/README.md

 * Know How to Use Cilium CLI to Query and Modify the Configuration
 * Using Cilium CLI to Install Cilium, Run Connectivity Tests, and Monitor its Status

+For clusters with more than 500 nodes you might want to run specific datapath nodes!

+Install the `cilium` CLI:
+* Download directly with util script
+* git clone

+`cilium status` gives us the current overall status.

+`cilium status --wait`

+`cilium connectivity test` - run network connectivity test

 </details>